camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/play-your-process.md

 :::note
 [Inbound Connectors](/components/connectors/connector-types.md#inbound-connectors) and [Connectors in hybrid mode](/guides/use-connectors-in-hybrid-mode.md) do not connect to external systems and must be completed manually.
+[Start events with forms](/components/modeler/web-modeler/advanced-modeling/publish-public-processes.md#embed-form-in-start-event) will be completed without the form being shown.
 [Decision table rule](/components/modeler/dmn/decision-table-rule.md) evaluations are not viewable.
 However, they can be inferred from the output variable.
 :::